Solutions to the drug shortage are elusive, mostly because we do not understand the causes.

 Mitigating solutions — these are intended to help decrease the effects of the drug shortage.
 They may be helpful, but they are “inside the box.”

 - Advance reporting of future shortages — legislated as “mandatory” since Feb 2015–however, in Canada reporting is not always practised in advance, and it is not always penalized when it fails.
 This solution would give patients, pharmacists, and doctors warning to start looking for alternatives.
 It does not fix the shortage.
+The Netherlands set up such a centre in 2017 after a shortage of thyroxine.

 - Alternatives and Substitutes.
 Some sites offer suggestions as to which drug(s) to use instead of the one(s) in short supply.
 Along these lines, in March 2016, the U.S. FDA, offered to speed up applications to manufacture drugs which currently have only one supplier.
+But fast-tracking can result in danger and/or legal action, as for example in the US meningitis outbreak of 2012 that led to a jail-term for a pharmacist, and accusations of misuse of funds in Guyana, both in 2017.

 - Ethical decision making to help decide who gets what when drugs are in short supply.
 See for example, this pediatric advice, which appeared in early 2016.
 Again, it does not fix the shortage; it only helps to manage it.